EFontesP90/LLSim5G/README.md

 Systems and Broadcasting (BMSB), Beijing, China, 2023, pp. 1-6, doi: 10.1109/BMSB58369.2023.10211608.

-This software is provided on an "as is" basis, without warranties of any kind, either express or implied, including, but not limited to, warranties of accuracy, adequacy, validity, reliability or compliance for any specific purpose.
+This software is provided on an "as is" basis, without warranties of any kind, either express or implied, including, but not limited to, warranties of accuracy, adequacy, validity, reliability, or compliance for any specific purpose.
 Neither the University of Cagliari nor the authors of this software are liable for any loss, expense or damage of any type that may arise in using this software.

 ## Limitations

-The current version of LLSim5G v.1.0.0 is subject to the following limitation (some of them are underdevelopment capabilities):
+The current version of LLSim5G v.1.0.0 is subject to the following limitations (some of them are underdevelopment capabilities):

-- No support for MIMO
+- No support for MIMO.
-- No support for mobility simulations on the BSs (i.e., the defined UAV, or NTNs) side.
+- No support for mobility simulations on the BSs (i.e., the defined UAVs or NTNs) side.
 - The fast-fading CDL model is not enabled for NTN simulations.
 - No interference considerations.
 - Lack of Parallelization and GPU Support.

-Of course, the identified limitations and missing capabilities could be infinity regarding personal research interest or other available simulators.
-Nevertheless, we are highlighting the ones that are current underdevelopment works, or we identify as important for the rationale behind the project.
+Of course, the identified limitations and missing capabilities could be infinity regarding personal research interests or other available simulators.
+Nevertheless, we are highlighting the current underdevelopment works, which we identify as important for the rationale behind the project.
 In any case, we encourage any interested researcher to help us advance this simulator toward a more comprehensive and usable solution.